Blend the blackberries in a food processor with hot water until smooth. Pro tip - The hot water will ensure the seeds blend too.

 For garnish, you can top with whipped cream and blackberry.
 I used a fresh blackberry on each.

 For a more concentrated flavor, you can reduce the puree in a saucepan over medium heat.
 If you choose to do that double the number of blackberries in the recipe or make just 4 servings.Vegetarian blackberry mousse - I am using gelatin in this recipe but you can undoubtedly use agar-agar as a vegetarian alternative.
 Agar-agar works similar to gelatine but needs to be boiled not just melted (see note below)

 Add every 1 tablespoon of agar-agar and use 4 tablespoon of hot water.

 Let come to an almost boil then cook on medium heat

 Agar-agar powder needs about 1 to 5 minutes of slow simmering, while agar-agar flakes take about 10 to 15 minutes of slow simmering.

 If overcooked it can gel with a rubbery texture.
 So, don't cook too long.

 It is best to add agar-agar to ingredients while they are still warm

-It can set at room temperature (90 to 100 F)and unlike gelatin can hold the shape in hot conditions (180F)
+It can be set at room temperature (90 to 100 F)and unlike gelatin can hold its shape in hot conditions (180F)